Saucony Peregrine 16 trail running shoe review 2026

 Where to buy: Saucony website | REI

-Why I chose the Saucony Peregrine 14s/15s/16s
+Why I hike in the Saucony Peregrine 14s/15s/16s

 Over the last three years, I have covered 3000+ miles on the trails.
 During this time, I have tested eleven different models of trail running shoes by top brands: Hoka, Salomon, Brooks, La Sportiva, and Saucony.

-Finding a shoe that is comfortable, protective, and durable has been the biggest challenge during my journey.
 The Hoka Speedgoat felt comfortable for 150-200 miles, but the lug treads wore out quickly due to their shape.
 The Brooks Cascadia was durable and lasted 350+ miles, but the midsole was too firm and lacked cushioning and felt uncomfortable after 5 miles.
 I found the La Sportiva Prodigio to be more comfortable than expected, but it lacked durability with 3mm lug treads and a minimal toe area.

 • Soft yet supportive cushioning (not firm) for long distance comfort